Go to main content

 Recipe Details: Berry Chia Pudding

-Makes 1 serving
+Makes: 1 serving

-Total Carbohydrates: 18 grams per serving
+Total carbohydrates: 18 grams per serving

-Hands-on Time: 5 minutes
+Active time: 5 minutes

-Total Time: 12 hours 5 minutes
+Total time: 12 hours 5 minutes

 • 3 tablespoons chia seeds